Hokkaido Gals Are Super Adorable!: Production

 Speaking of the advantages he now has on the digital Shōnen Jump+ as opposed to when he worked in printed manga magazines, Ikada said he now has a high degree of freedom and gets a lot of feedback from readers.
 On the former he explained he has much more freedom as far as serialization frequency, number of pages, genre and methods of expression.
 As an example of the feedback he receives, he cited how he gained over 36,000 followers on Twitter by October 2020 thanks to Hokkaido Gals Are Super Adorable!.
 The series was on hiatus from April to May 2020 due to Ikada's poor health.
 Originally published weekly, it switched to a biweekly schedule following chapter 49 on February 17, 2021.
+In order to prepare for the series' ending, the manga went on hiatus from August 16, 2023, until September 13, 2023.